bsn-si/ocex-cli/README.md

 ```

 ### Owners
-Owners is users who interact with contracts and who pay for all transactions.
-And all contracts need assign to owner.
+An owner is a user who manages the smart-contract and pays for all management transactions.
+All contracts need an owner to be assigned.

 #### Create
-You can add new owner from secret key, and also set alias name to simple use owner for other commands.
-As example for add default keyring `//Alice` account:
+You can sign a new owner with his secret key, and also set alias name to simplify other commands.
+E.g. adding default keyring `//Alice` account:

 ``` bash
 ➜  ~ ocex-cli owner create 0xe5be9a5092b81bca64be81d212e7f2f9eba183bb7a90954f7b76361f6edb5c0a --name=Alice